jcubic/jquery-terminal-wiki/Getting-Started.md

 This is useful, for example, when you use ES5 and `setTimeout` and want to call `echo` after a delay (with ES6 you can use the *arrow* function).

-### Creating interpreter
+### Creating the interpreter

-You know now how to invoke the plugin now you need to specify the interpreter (first plugin argument) and options, which are optional, but you probably want at least to remove default greetings, which discussed later in this document.
+You know how to invoke the plugin; you need now to specify the interpreter (the first argument of the plugin) and define some options; you probably want at least to remove default greetings, which is discussed later in this document.

 There are 3 types of interpreters: function, object and strings.

-* function - is created when you want whole command as is passed to you
+* **function** is created when you pass the interpreter as a function

 ```javascript
 $(function() {